 The academic program includes examinations in Term 2 and Term 4.
 Progress reports in Term 1 are followed by a Parent/Teacher evening and full course reports are issued at the end of Semester 1 and Semester 2.

 Year 12 is a special year which is reflected in the general program.
 As senior students the girls lead the study body in a variety of House and School activities.
 These include sporting events, House meetings, Arts Festival events, musical groups, dramatic performances and as older “House Sisters” to all Year 7 students.

 As an outward sign of their status, the girls wear a Year 12 tie and blue leavers' jumper.
 Special events during the year include the Induction Service, Year 12 Ball, Mothering Sunday Service, Father-Daughter Dinner, St Hilda's Day, Year 12 Boarders’ Farwell Dinner, Sports Assembly, Concerto Concert, Year 12 Activity Day and the Year 12 Graduation and Awards Ceremony.

-The Pastoral Care Program addresses study skills, leadership talks, general WACE instructions, University application as well as looking at issues which may impact on students' lives such as women's health, drugs and alcohol, exchange programs, awareness of one's rights in the workplace and safe driving.
+The Wellbeing Program addresses study skills, leadership talks, general WACE instructions, University application as well as looking at issues which may impact on students' lives such as women's health, drugs and alcohol, exchange programs, awareness of one's rights in the workplace and safe driving.

 There are two sets of examinations before the WACE: the mid-year exams and the trial tertiary entrance exams.
 Specific dates are advised well in advance.
 Progress reports are followed by a Parent/Teacher meeting at the end of Term 1.
 A full course report is given in Term 2 and a statement of results in Term 4 will be issued.
 Students also receive a reference at the end of the year.
 The Parent Portal is a valuable tool parents can use to track all assessment results for each course.